JaiTTS: A Thai Voice Cloning Model: Experimental Setup

 JaiTTS-v1.0 is trained on a Thai-centric speech corpus of approximately 10,000 hours.
 We develop an internal data pipeline to process, curate, and prepare the speech data for continual training.
 The corpus combines broad-domain general speech with content from four targeted verticals to provide both stylistic breadth and domain-specific terminology exposure.
 The general portion covers a wide range of conversational and formal styles drawn from sources such as podcasts, while the domain-specific portion spans \emph{Finance}, \emph{Healthcare}, \emph{Education} and \emph{Law}.
 Recording conditions are equally diverse: studio-grade recordings supply clean acoustic conditions, while crowd-sourced speech contributes natural prosodic variation and speaker diversity.
 All audio is paired with a transcript obtained through an automatic speech recognition pipeline followed by multi-step post-processing and verification to ensure transcription accuracy.

-The evaluation sets are split into two subsets: short-duration and long-duration sets.
+The evaluation set is split into two subsets based on the duration of the ground-truth audio: short-duration (1-15 seconds) and long-duration (16-30 seconds).
 The curation pipeline for our short-duration evaluation follows the methodology established by Seed-TTS \cite{seedtts}.
 To ensure the highest audio quality for benchmarking, we first filter the entire Thai Common Voice \cite{commonvoice} test set using the DNSMOS Pro \cite{dnsmospro} metric, retaining only recordings with a score exceeding 3.9.
 We then randomly sample 1,000 utterances from this filtered pool.
 Finally, the audio files are denoised, and all leading and trailing silence is trimmed.
 This set serves to measure the model’s ability to capture speaker identity and produce high-quality audio in standard, concise segments.

 To evaluate voice cloning stability over extended durations, we introduce a long-duration evaluation set.
-231 test cases are drawn from YouTube to represent more diverse and challenging acoustic environments than standard public corpora.
+We draw 231 test cases from YouTube to represent more diverse and challenging acoustic environments than standard public corpora.
 We verify all transcriptions manually and correct any errors in the source text to ensure data quality.
-This benchmark is critical for evaluating the model’s ability to maintain prosodic consistency and avoid degradation over longer synthesis windows.
+This benchmark evaluates the model’s ability to maintain prosodic consistency and avoid degradation over longer synthesis windows.

 We apply a specific text processing strategy to test the model’s direct synthesis capabilities.
 We convert all Thai transliterated terms back to their original English spelling and transform Thai number words into Arabic numerals.
-This ensures that the benchmarks accurately reflect real-world usage, where Thai-English code-switching and numeric digits are prevalent in raw text.
+This ensures that evaluation conditions mirror realistic input, where Thai-English code-switching and Arabic numerals appear in raw text.